 5. Incorporate the best data available

 While it’s certainly important to start with a solid data infrastructure, it’s also crucial that you not let the status of your data stop you from getting off the ground.
 Leverage areas where your data is clean, then use the forecasting process to build transparency and accountability, resulting in your data becoming even cleaner over time.

 6. Measure along the way

 Use dashboards and visualizations to track execution against your rolling forecast so that you can see how it keeps up with ongoing performance.
 In doing so, you’ll be able to make any necessary iterations along the way—and ensure your progress stays transparent across your business.

 Once you’ve established a new normal, rolling forecasts can give you exactly the agility and insight you need to help your business thrive—and ensure you’re ready for whatever is ahead.

-Learn how Vena can help empower your rolling forecasts.
+Learn how Vena's rolling forecast software solutions can help empower your rolling forecasts.